tf1993614/embryo_alternative_splicing/README.md

 	parallel -a cellranger_all.txt bash cellranger.sh

 **Warning:** The BAM file produced by cellranger lost flow cell information in read group tag.
-One possible problem for this may be one extra space in header in some fastq file, for example:
+One possible reason for this may be one extra space in header in some fastq file, for example:

         # problem example (extra space after @xxx ID)
         @SRR9719056.1 K00135:362:H2JNGBBXY:5:1101:1184:1261 length=8